abhaynayar/obsidian/writeups/2020/alles/README.md

 In this file there are a few important methods that I have surmised below:

-- `create()`: sets up the stage for the game
+- `create()`: sets up the stage for the game.
-- `checkFlag()`: checks the state of each brick, if it matches the solution state, the game map changes to show the flag
+- `checkFlag()`: checks the state of each brick, if it matches the solution state, the game map changes to show the flag.
-- `updateKoala()`: checks for user input and changes the state of the dino
+- `updateKoala()`: checks for user input and changes the state of the dino.

 In order to get to `checkFlag()` we need to satisfy a certain condition in `updateKoala()`.
 That is, if we hit a certain brick whose "state" is 1337,